ClickHouse/kubenetmon/README.md

 # kubenetmon

 ## What is kubenetmon?
-`kubenetmon` is a service built and used at [ClickHouse](clickhouse.com) for Kubernetes data transfer metering in all 3 major cloud providers: AWS, GCP, and Azure.
+`kubenetmon` is a service built and used at [ClickHouse](https://clickhouse.com) for Kubernetes data transfer metering in all 3 major cloud providers: AWS, GCP, and Azure.

+`kubenetmon` is packaged as a Helm chart with a Docker image.
+The chart is available at [https://kubenetmon.clickhouse.tech/index.yaml](https://kubenetmon.clickhouse.tech/index.yaml).
+See below for detailed usage instructions.

 ## What can kubenetmon be used for?
 At ClickHouse Cloud, we use `kubenetmon` to meter data transfer of all of our workloads running in Kubernetes.
 With the data `kubenetmon` collects and stores in ClickHouse, we are able to answer questions such as: